What is commissioning?

-Since 2013, local authorities have also been responsible for commissioning many public health services including sexual health services, health visitors, school nursing and addiction services (as mentioned above, some public health services are commissioned by NHS England).
-Since 2013, funding allocated to local authorities for public health services is provided via a grant from central government and this is ring-fenced (ie, cannot be used for other purposes), and in 2019/20, the public health grant to local authorities was £3.1 billion.
-Government is yet to decide whether the grant will continue to be ring-fenced in future years.
+Since 2013, local authorities have also been responsible for commissioning many public health services including sexual health services, health visitors, school nursing and addiction services (as mentioned below, some public health services are commissioned by NHS England).
+Funding allocated to local authorities for public health services is provided via a grant from central government and this is ring-fenced (ie, cannot be used for other purposes).
+As of June 2023, the government was yet to decide whether the grant will continue to be ring-fenced in future years.